chaoticgood1/Inpsyde-Exam/README.md

 - And https://stackoverflow.com/questions/62115353/detected-access-of-super-global-var-server-probably-needs-manual-inspection-a
 - I hope that I didn't violate your rules, I will just edit the question if I did and/or ask the moderator to remove it.

-# Extra Notes
-- On Firefox it works perfectly.
-- On Google Chrome sometimes won't load the page when typing shortcut URL in address bar (Ex: localhost/users).
-- But typing the whole URL is fine (http://localhost/users), though in console it shows 404 for /users.

 # License